narhen/ljub-ws/problems/README.md

 # 00. Welcome

 In this workshop you will learn about cryptographic engineering without too much mathematics.
-We will be learning the cryptographic library called `libsodium`, which is in contrast to the `crypto` module in Node.js core, which is based on `openssl`. `libsodium` is a collection of high-level cryptographic primitives which are misuse-resistant, meaning it is hard to get wrong.
+We will be learning the cryptographic library called `libsodium`.
+`libsodium` is a collection of high-level cryptographic primitives which are misuse-resistant, meaning it is hard to get wrong.

-For this workshop we will be doing all our programming in Javascript on Node.js, but since `libsodium` is written in C, we will be using the bindings called `sodium-native`.
+For this workshop we will be doing all our programming in Javascript on Node.js or in Python, but since `libsodium` is written in C, we will be using the bindings called `sodium-native` (node) or pynacl (Python).
 The bindings contain prebuilts for most common platforms, so you should not have to worry about compiling and tooling.
 You will also see that the bindings are a very thin wrapper, so the API might seem a bit foreign or very low-level, but this is a feature, as it gives you complete control over